UBUNTU ARTS COMMUNITY

 ARTS INTER-GENERATIONAL MENTORING SOCIAL JUSTICE ACADEMIC SUPPORT

-Ubuntu Arts Community brings together children, age nine to thirteen, with First Generation members, college interns and artists, in a caring community that focuses on intergenerational mentoring, leadership skills, the arts, social justice, and community engagement.
+Ubuntu Arts Community brings together children ages eight to thirteen, with high school and college mentors and artists, in a caring community that focuses on intergenerational mentoring, leadership skills, the arts, social justice, and community engagement.

-The foundation of Ubuntu is caring relationships.
-We strive to infuse our small community with kindness, listening and generosity.
-Our goal is for Ubuntu children to develop the confidence, initiative and courage to spread “ubuntu” within Sullivan School, their families and beyond.
+Ubuntu is about caring relationships.
+We infuse our small community with kindness, listening and generosity.
+Our goal is for Ubuntu children to develop the confidence, initiative and courage to spread “ubuntu” within their school, their families and beyond.

-First Generation youth and Ubuntu children plan and host Family and Community Celebrations which are wonderful Saturday afternoon gatherings of music, dance, poetry, theater and food.
-They include performances by the Ubuntu children, First Gen members, family members, and also live music by professional artists.
-They are open to the public and always well attended!
+Ubuntu mentors and gems also plan and host Family and Community Celebrations which are wonderful Saturday afternoon gatherings of music, dance, poetry, theater and food.
+Ubuntu gems, mentors and family members perform, and we also have live music by professional artists.
+Our Family and Community Celebrations are open to the public and always well attended!

-WHAT IS UBUNTU?
-Ubuntu is a classical African philosophy.
-It is the essence of being human.
+Ubuntu is a Nguni Bantu term, meaning the essence of being human.
 Ubuntu speaks about the fact that we cannot exist as a human being in isolation.
 Ubuntu is about our interconnectedness.
 Ubuntu says that you can't be fully human all by yourself, and when you have this quality - Ubuntu - you are known for your generosity.